 The Friends also respond to consultation documents from other bodies and local Planning Authorites.
 Whilst the Friends do not generally feel that it is their role to interfere with individual planning applications, if any are considered to have a wider policy impact on the National Park as a whole, we will not hesitate to submit comments or even lodge an objection.
 In the past, we seldom found ourselves in this position but unfortunately in recent times we have found ourselves having to become involved.

 If you wish to see any of these submissions in full click on FPCNP Responses – Local Issues

-In accordance with the constitution, an Annual General Meeting will be held every year in April at a date and venue in Pembrokeshire to be determined by the Executive Committee.
+In accordance with the constitution, an Annual General Meeting will be held every year (from 2017 in October) at a date and venue in Pembrokeshire to be determined by the Executive Committee.
 Information about the date and venue of the Annual General Meeting will be posted under Future Events Programme as soon as it is available.